 There are two seriously debilitating conditions looming large over the Australian population, as they approach later middle age.
 Diabetes and Alzheimer’s disease are becoming increasingly common within our western communities around the globe.
 Their impact upon quality of life are considerable and in Alzheimer’s case decidedly fatal.
 Alzheimer’s is the most prevalent form of dementia in human beings.
 (Vogt, 2017) Medical science continues to look for answers and cures for both these all too common diseases.
-Diabetes and Alzheimer’s affected by gut microbiome: New research is shining a light from an altogether new angle.
+Diabetes and Alzheimer’s effected by gut microbiome: New research is shining a light from an altogether new angle.
 (Haridy, 2021) This new, bottom up, perspective is providing valuable information and possibly new therapeutic approaches to these scourges of the twenty first century.

 The Metabolic Process & Gut Bacteria

 A simple outline of how this works involves the metabolic process of our gut bacteria consuming the food we eat and producing metabolites which biologically affect a whole host of activities within us.
 Our blood sugar levels, and the synthesis of neurotransmitters are all impacted by these metabolites.
 This means our energy levels and moods are directly affected.
 How we feel is essentially dependent upon what we eat and how exactly our gut microbiome metabolise what we eat.
 How we function has a huge influence on what we think about and how we think about things.
 Our microbiome performs essential functions for our health, these include the biosynthesis of vitamins, the protection from pathogen overgrowth, educating our immune system, and energy extraction.
 Our microbiome is a complex ecosystem involved in many of the essential functions we require to remain alive and healthy.